-In 2019, the Compensation Committee engaged Compensia, Inc., a national compensation consulting firm ("Compensia"), to serve as its compensation consultant to advise on executive compensation matters, including competitive market pay practices for our Named Executive Officers, and to assist with the data analysis and development of the compensation peer group.
+In 2020, the Compensation Committee engaged Compensia, a national compensation consulting firm, to serve as its compensation consultant to advise on executive compensation matters, including competitive market pay practices for our Named Executive Officers, and to assist with the data analysis and development of the compensation peer group.

-During 2019, Compensia attended the meetings of the Compensation Committee (both with and without management present) as requested and provided various services, including the following:
+During 2020, Compensia attended the meetings of the Compensation Committee (both with and without management present) as requested and provided various services, including the following:

-- the review, analysis, and updating of our compensation peer group; - the review and analysis of the base salary levels, cash bonus opportunities, and long-term incentive compensation opportunities of our executive officers, including our Named Executive Officers, against competitive market data based on the companies in the compensation peer group and selected compensation surveys; - the review and analysis of the base salary levels, cash bonus opportunities, and long-term incentive compensation opportunities for our Chief Product Officer and Chief Technology Officer positions; - an analysis of competitive market practices in the consideration and finalization of changes to the post-employment compensation arrangements for our executive officers, including our Named Executive Officers; - the review and analysis of the compensation arrangements of the non-employee members of our Board of Directors against competitive market data based on the companies in the compensation peer group; - the review and analysis of competitive market practices in the design of short-term cash incentive compensation plans for executives; - an assessment of executive compensation trends within our industry, and updating on corporate governance and regulatory issues and developments; - consultation with the Compensation Committee chair and other members between Compensation Committee meetings; and - support on other ad hoc matters throughout the year.
+- the review, analysis, and updating of our compensation peer group; - the review and analysis of the base salary levels, cash bonus opportunities, and long-term incentive compensation opportunities of our executive officers, including our Named Executive Officers, against competitive market data based on the companies in the compensation peer group and selected compensation surveys; - the review and analysis of the compensation arrangements of the non-employee members of our Board of Directors against competitive market data based on the companies in the compensation peer group and selected compensation surveys;

+- the review and analysis of competitive market practices in the design of short-term cash incentive compensation plans for executives; - an assessment of executive compensation trends within our industry, and updating on corporate governance and regulatory issues and developments; - consultation with the Compensation Committee chair and other members between Compensation Committee meetings; and - support on other ad hoc matters throughout the year.

 The terms of Compensia's engagement includes reporting directly to the Compensation Committee chair.
 Compensia also coordinated with our management for data collection and job matching for our executive officers.
-In 2019, Compensia did not provide any other services to us.
+In 2020, Compensia did not provide any other services to us.

 The Compensation Committee has evaluated its relationship with Compensia to ensure that it believes that such firm is independent from management.
-This review process included a review of the services that Compensia provided, the quality of those services, and the fees associated with the services provided during 2019.
+This review process included a review of the services that Compensia provided, the quality of those services, and the fees associated with the services provided during 2020.
 Based on this review, as well as consideration of the factors affecting independence set forth in Exchange Act Rule 10C-1(b)(4), Rule 5605(d)(3)(D) of the NASDAQ Marketplace Rules, and such other factors as were deemed relevant under the circumstances, the Compensation Committee has determined that no conflict of interest was raised as a result of the work performed by Compensia.